chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 1. Until recently (it's fixed now), an OOM error was preventing some popular libraries from uploading their API docs.
 Even those familiar with the language had difficulty knowing how to use some libraries. [further explained here]()
 2. The current support system doesn't build towards structured, persistent documentation.
 In some ways, it's like trying to get out of quicksand. [further explained here]()

+Finally, Jordan believes that **not all documentation efforts are always affected by breaking changes**.

 ## Addressing Audiences

 ### New Learners: What is the Best Way to Learn PureScript?